 You can deploy or debug jobs in a session cluster.
 This improves the resource utilization of JobManager and spins up the job startup.

-resources or jobs that start and stop in a frequent manner.
+jobs that start and stop in a frequent manner.

 - You can configure multiple session clusters for each project.
 However, you can enable Use for SQL Editor previews for only one session cluster.